Growing to Learn, Learning to Grow

 At Broadwater Down, we are big fans of outdoor learning.
-Teachers use our own woodland to inspire great poetry, to find habitats in science and to imagine what life was like as a Stone Age person, making shelters and a fire.
+We have our own woodland which we use to inspire great poetry, to find habitats in science and to imagine what life was like as a Stone Age person, making shelters and a fire.

 The woodland and our great outdoor learning environment also provide a supportive setting for nurture groups, as well as a range of sporting activities.

-We also run Forest School programmes, led by the High Weald Partnership and our very own Chair of Governors, Penny.
+In addition to this we run Forest School programmes, led by the High Weald Partnership and our very own Chair of Governors and Forest School leader, Penny.
 The programme not only teaches pupils specific woodland skills like fire-lighting, use of tools and bivouac-building, but also provides the children with opportunities to develop life skills such as good communication, collaboration, resilience and risk management.

 What is Forest School?